tldr-pages/extldr/README.md

 ## Requirement

   - Erlang/OTP installed (it does not require Elixir, because Elixir is embedded in the script).
+    - Read [*Erlang package from official repositories (Linux)*](https://github.com/ivanhercaz/extldr/wiki/Erlang-package-from-official-repositories-(Linux)) to know about tested versions of Erlang available on some Linux distributions.
   - Download ExTldr.
 You can:
     - [Download the latest release](https://github.com/ivanhercaz/extldr/releases).
     - Clone this repository.